May 1, 2023

 If you're going to travel on a plane, that's a whole other topic, we have an awesome blog about it called How To Prep for the TSA.
 The gist of it is, yes, you can travel with your ThermApparel UnderCool Cooling Vest.

 We highly recommend traveling with your cooling vest in its frozen state.
 Don't travel with the cooling packs in their liquid state because the TSA agents kind of freak out.
 They're like, what the heck is this?!
-And the other thing is, in their liquid state the cooling packs are above the three ounce rule so they won't let you take them on the plane.
+And the other thing is, in their liquid state the cooling packs are above the three-ounce rule so they won't let you take them on the plane.
 If you need to take the vest with you on the plane, make sure it’s in the frozen state and put it in your carry-on luggage.

-Oh man I am feeling so much better.
+Oh man, I am feeling so much better.
 When I started this live video the heat really was rolling off of me and it's been about eight or nine minutes of having it on and the heat is definitely coming down.
 I'm still warm, I can still feel the hot flash going on but it's like I can feel it receding.
 It's not rolling off of me anymore, it's coming down.
 I'm starting to feel much better.

 I have MS and this sounds great.
 I have a cooling vest but it can become heavy.

 Great question!
-We invented this vest actually for people with MS. The guys (Brad Dunn and Kurtis Kracke, the co-founders) and I did over 300 discovery interviews with our local MS community here in Rochester, NY and when we talked to them they said they wanted a vest that's lightweight, comfortable and concealable.
+We invented this vest actually for people with MS. The guys (Brad Dunn and Kurtis Kracke, the co-founders) and I did over 300 discovery interviews with our local MS community here in Rochester, NY and when we talked to them they said they wanted a vest that's lightweight, comfortable, and concealable.

 If you've seen other cooling vests they are these huge bulky things.
 They can weigh 10+ pounds.
 They look like a flak jacket or a fishing jacket.
-They have big ice packs in them, six in front and then six in back and six on the side.
+They have big ice packs in them, six in front and then six in the back, and six on the side.
 Those things are just heavy and they're actually very ugly too.

-We've had beekeepers, a lumberjack, race car drivers, a race boat dragster guy that discovered the cooling vest.
+We've had beekeepers, a lumberjack, race car drivers, and a race boat dragster guy that discovered the cooling vest.
 They're telling us things like, “This is amazing!”
 “Why didn't I ever see this before?”

 There are two different kinds of cooling packs.
 SlimCool lasts about 1-2 hours of cooling time and ExtendedCool lasts about 2-3 hours of cooling time.
 The overall cooling time depends on the ambient temperature and your level of activity.
 If you are out exercising and you're in hot weather it's going to be on the lower end of the time scale but if you are inside air-conditioning, especially if you're just draping it across you at night, it's going to be on the upper end of the time scale.